Protecting the precious environment

 Adoption of electric forklifts

-Adoption of electric backhoe (during testing)
+Adoption of electric backhoes (during trial)

-Use of biomass electric power
+Introduction of biomass electric power

 In cooperation with an outside power generation company, we have introduced a resource recycling initiative to utilize renewable energy from biomass power generation, which uses waste wooden materials generated at construction sites as part of its fuel, as a temporary power supply at construction sites.
 In addition, in May 2023 Haseko Corporation completed the transition to using renewable energy sources for 100% of electricity* used at construction sites.